 adb shell su chmod 751 /su/bin

-Once done, disconnect your device and Android Pay should now work.
-Keep in mind that, even though Android pay works, you can’t ever use any root apps that modify the system partition in any way nor can you do so yourself.
+Once done, disconnect your device and Google Pay should now work.
+Keep in mind that, even though Google Pay works, you can’t ever use any root apps that modify the system partition in any way nor can you do so yourself.
 Unless you are fine with tripping the safety net again.
 If you are into modding your ROM we’d suggest you use Magisk instead.